 - Click Save Rule.

 PagerDuty creates incidents for the service from the notifications that USM Anywhere sends.
 You can review and respond to these incidents from your PagerDuty incidents dashboard.
-When you expand the details for the incident, click the CLIENT link to open the event or alarm in USM Anywhere.
+When you expand the details for the incident, in the Client area, click the link to open the event or alarm in USM Anywhere.